leggetter/realtime-internet-apps/slides.md

 ---

+class: bg-cover trans-h
+background-image: url(./img/latency.gif)

+--

 ## User Experience

-Is there a timely nature to the experience?
+### Is there a timely nature to the experience?

 ???
 - Anything with human-to-human interaction